MikeyManoguerra/spaced-repetition-project/README.md

 Design a process to expand subjects easily

-add a pronounciation tool, perhaps there is a good library for this?
+Add a pronounciation tool, perhaps there is a good library for this?

-Add image serving ability, so the app can quiz on non-verbal subjects
+Add image serving ability, so the app can quiz on non-verbal subjects.

 ### Authors